Rev. Dr. Leopoldo A. Sanchez

 As a doctoral student, he was the recipient of a three-year grant from the Hispanic Theological Initiative of The Pew Charitable Trusts.
 In 2016, he was awarded a sabbatical grant from the prestigious Louisville Institute in Louisville, Ky.
 That same year, he also received the Associated Church Press Award of Excellence in the “Theological or Scholarly Article” category for his 2015 Concordia Journal article “Can Anything Good Come Out of _______?
 Come and See!”
-His primary research interests are pneumatology (Holy Spirit), Spirit Christology, Trinitarian theology, sanctification, issues in Hispanic ministries (especially immigration and the intersection of theology and culture) and Global South Christianity.
+His primary research interests are pneumatology (Holy Spirit), Spirit Christology, Trinitarian theology, sanctification, theology of migration, issues in Hispanic ministry (especially the intersection of theology and culture) and Global South Christianity.

 Sánchez teaches regularly in the United States and abroad.
-He has delivered courses and workshops in Uganda, Ethiopia, Brazil, Cuba, India, Ghana, Chile, Panama, Argentina and Venezuela.
-He has participated in and led various colloquies and discussions on pedagogy through the Wabash Center for Teaching and Learning in Theology and Religion in Crawfordsville, Ind., and is an advisory board member of the Vital Worship Grants Program at the Calvin Institute of Christian Worship in Grand Rapids, Mich.
+He has delivered courses, workshops, and lectures in New Zealand, Puerto Rico, Uganda, Ethiopia, Brazil, Cuba, India, Ghana, Chile, Panama, Argentina and Venezuela.
+He has served as a guest lecturer for the Mekane Yesus Seminary and the Meachum School of Haymanot.
+Sánchez has also participated in and led various colloquies and discussions on pedagogy through the Wabash Center for Teaching and Learning in Theology and Religion in Crawfordsville, Ind., and is an advisory board member of the Vital Worship Grants Program at the Calvin Institute of Christian Worship in Grand Rapids, Mich.
 He serves as a mentor for Latin American and U.S. Hispanic doctoral students through the Hispanic Theological Initiative Consortium in Princeton, N.J., and is a member of the editorial board of the Journal of Hispanic/Latino Theology.

 Sánchez served as the main drafter for The Lutheran Church—Missouri Synod (LCMS) Commission on Theology and Church Relations report Immigrants among Us: A Lutheran Framework for Addressing Immigration Issues (2012).
 He served as president of the LCMS’ Fifth National Hispanic Convention (2012–15), the Hispanic Convention’s vice president in the previous triennium (2009–12), and chairman of Lutherans in Medical Missions (2012–16), an LCMS Recognized Service Organization.
 He also has served organizations such as the Lutheran Women’s Missionary League, Lutheran Hour Ministries, and Lutheran Immigration and Refugee Service as a theological consultant for various projects.